-Benson, a middle aged Labrador retriever, had a skin tumour on his left thigh which had unfortunately grown to a large size before it was investigated.
+Benson, a middle-aged Labrador retriever, had a skin tumour on his left thigh which had unfortunately grown to a large size before it was investigated.

-We were asked to look at Benson while we were visiting the referring practice to operate on another case there.
+At West Midlands Referrals we were asked to look at Benson while we were visiting the referring practice to operate on another case there.
 Benson’s mass was biopsied with sedation and local anaesthetic while the owner waited.
 The excised tissue samples were submitted to an external lab and the results confirmed that the mass was a mast cell tumour, a common kind of skin tumour that derives from a population of granular cells that are involved with inflammatory processes and wounds.
 Furthermore, the tumour was graded as “intermediate” and the potential local invasion of surrounding tissues was a consideration.

 Excision of the tumour was planned.
 Tumours are removed with a “margin” of healthy tissue to ensure that all of the tumour is removed.
 The more locally aggressive/invasive the tumour is, the bigger the margin that is required.
 It is important to get well under the tumour to ensure a deep margin, as well as just cutting widely around it.
 In this case we wanted 2cm margins, and we removed substantial parts of one of the three hamstring muscles to ensure an adequate deep margin.
 Removing this muscle has no significant long term adverse effect as the other two hamstring muscles “bulk up” to take the extra load.
 But removing substantial hamstring muscle was expected to make the surgery painful.
 Closure of the resulting wound, which would inevitably be very large, was planned.
 We intended to use skin flaps derived from the groin and possibly even from below his abdomen if more tissue was required.